 From my experience, I recommend buying from a local orchid nursery or grocery store.
 When you buy from a local orchid nursery, experienced staff will serve you.
 As such, you will get an expert opinion on all your questions and help you select healthy orchid plants for your home.

 When buying from a grocery store you don’t get the same kind of service, but you can find more affordable prices and plants just as beautiful.
 I tend to check the orchid selection in my local grocery store every single time I go there to buy food – you never know what’s in the selection!

 If your city hosts an orchid show, I recommend that you attend it.
 You will get to meet and talk with orchid experts who will share their experience and help you become an experienced orchid grower.

 What Do I Need to Grow Orchids?

 Many people believe that orchids are difficult to grow.
 Well, this is far from the truth.
 As the most commonly grown house plants, all they need is for you to have the proper growing conditions.
 So, what do you need to grow orchids?

 Right Kind of Soil

-The first mistake first-time orchid growers make is choosing the wrong potting soil.
+One mistake many first-time orchid growers make is choosing the wrong potting soil.
 Orchids are not similar to other plants.
 If you choose the wrong potting soil, you will likely kill your orchids.

 I recommend starting with medium-sized bark chips as your potting medium.
-But if you want something more ‘complex’ then try bark chips, coconut husks, perlite, charcoal, and styrofoam pellets as your potting mix.
+But if you want something more ‘complex’ then try bark chips, coconut husks, perlite, charcoal, and clay pebbles as your potting mix.
 You can also experiment with porous and breathable mixes.
 Most Phalaenopsis orchids thrive well in medium-sized potting mix.